crabix/ansible-init-ubuntu/README.md

 A simple interactive script/Ansible playbook that sets up an Ubuntu machine.

-As of now it is a very stripped down version of nothebees original ansible vpn script.
+As of now it is a very stripped down version of nothebees amazing original ansible vpn script.
+Maybe i add my other ideas some day to it.

 ## Usage